Bangalore & Hyderabad(+91) 73040 90352

 Aside from the usual three-seater couch, sectionals are always a hit because they’re so flexible.
 Some particular couch styles that have become really popular again over the last ten years are those with a midcentury-modern look and those with extra-deep seats for maximum cosiness.
 While many folks still prefer leather and canvas for their couches, velvet and bouclé have also been really trendy in home décor lately.

-Read On For The Comfy Details!
+Read On For The Comfy Details – Different Types of Sofas!

 1. Sectional Sofa